digital-futures-academy/airport-challenge/my-approach/my-approach.md

 As an air traffic controller\
 To ensure safety\
-I want to prevent landing when the airport is full\
+I want to prevent landing when the airport is full

 User Story 4:
 ---------

-As an air traffic controller;
+As an air traffic controller\
-So I can get passengers on the way to their destination;
+So I can get passengers on the way to their destination\
-I want to instruct the airport to let a plane take off and confirm that it is no longer in the airport;
+I want to instruct the airport to let a plane take off and confirm that it is no longer in the airport

 #### Nouns and verbs